BryanEgbert/zoom_launcher/README.md

 # zoom_launcher
-This is a GUI project for automataaically launch zoom automatically and can be installed thanks to [Pyinstaller 4.0](https://pypi.org/project/pyinstaller/) module.\
+This is a GUI project for automatically launch zoom automatically and can be installed thanks to [Pyinstaller 4.0](https://pypi.org/project/pyinstaller/) module.\
 This software is primarily made for student
 ## Features:
 - Automatically launch zoom meeting based on you day and time you set.